Modify Raster Cell Size by Resampling

 Introduction

 In this tutorial, you will learn how to modify raster cell sizes using the FME RasterResampler transformer.
-The RasterResampler resamples an input raster based on user-specified parameters (raster dimension, cell size, or percentage of size) and an interpolation method (Nearest Neighbor, Bilinear, Bicubic, Average 4, or Average 16) to merge cells.
+The RasterResampler resamples an input raster using user-specified parameters (raster dimensions, cell size, or percentage of size) and an interpolation method (Nearest Neighbor, Bilinear, Bicubic, Average 4, or Average 16) to merge cells.

 resampling-demo.png